r-eifler/enhsp-xaip/README.md

 - 3, to get h_max
 - 112, to get Additive Interval Based Relaxation (as for ECAI 2016 paper)
 - exp_gc, experimental version of something which is similar to h^m relaxation

+There are also other settings, and new things in the frontend that can be accessed by running the planner without any parameter.
+You get a help file for that.